 Once John Mayall’s latest guitar hero departed for the Rolling Stones, Mayall risked sharing a legacy much like The Yardbirds: more famous for the guitarists he employed than his own talents, as Eric Clapton, Peter Green and Mick Taylor graduated from Mayall’s blues school on their way to classic rock titans.
 But instead of fading into obscurity, Mayall rebounded from Mick Taylor’s departure to produce arguably the best work of his career in The Turning Point, a revolutionary live album featuring drummer-less hushed jazz-inflected blues highlighted by unusual instrumentation and improvisation.
 The style that continued into the studio with 1970’s USA Union, albeit once again with a new lineup adding new flavor.
 Despite a lack of major critical success, U.S.A.
 Union was not only Mayall’s highest-charting album in the U.S. but also possesses a deeper legacy as the first album to directly address our impending environmental doom, released just months after the first Earth Day in 1970.

 Tweaking the lineup that recorded The Turning Point and its follow-up, Empty Rooms, Mayall plucked Harvey Mandel and Larry Taylor from the ashes of Canned Heat for a harder-edged blues backing, while Don Harris’ violin replaced Johnny Almond’s saxophone and flute as an unusual lead touch.
 Harris’ sometimes electrified violin previewed a sound Jefferson Airplane soon mimicked with the introduction of Papa John Creach into their family of bands, who played on around a dozen albums by Jefferson Airplane and their members solo projects over the next five years, in addition to releasing his own star-studded album of San Francisco rock.
-Though the USA Union band continued to feature no drummer, Larry Taylor’s prodigious talent and penchant for noise rendered the point moot while Mandel was Mayall’s most electrifying guitarist since Taylor, trading off solos with Harris’ violin and Mayall’s harp.
+Though the USA Union band continued on drummer-less, Larry Taylor’s prodigious talent and penchant for booming noise rendered the point moot, while Mandel was Mayall’s most electrifying guitarist since Mick Taylor, trading off solos with Harris’ violin and Mayall’s harp.

 The environmental crisis is addressed on the first track, ‘Nature’s Disappearing’, and even more remarkably impressive and practical, the inside of the gatefold jacket includes ‘ten ways you can help fight pollution while there’s still time…’